Pfizer’s COVID-19 pill has some serious medication interactions

 Paxlovid comes in two doses.
-The standard dose is a combination of two 150mg tablets of the antiviral nirmatrelvir and one 100mg tablet of ritonavir.
-Patients take all three pills together, twice daily, for five consecutive days, starting within five days of developing symptoms.
+The standard dose is a combination of two 150mg tablets of the antiviral nirmatrelvir and one 100mg tablet of the antiviral ritonavir.
+Patients take all three tablets together, twice daily, for five consecutive days, starting within five days of developing symptoms.

 It’s important to note that Paxlovid is not used to prevent COVID-19 and isn’t authorized for patients who are already hospitalized with severe COVID-19 or for use for more than five consecutive days.

 As with any medication, there may be side effects that occur when taking Paxlovid.
 The most common reported side effects are altered sense of taste, diarrhea, high blood pressure, and sore or achy muscles.
 Patients should reach out to their doctor or pharmacist immediately if they experience loss of appetite, yellowing of skin or eyes, itchy skin, or dark-colored urine as these may indicate liver problems.

 There have been reports of some people relapsing — developing COVID-19 symptoms again and testing positive for COVID-19 days after finishing their full 5-day treatment of Paxlovid.
 (This is often referred to as “COVID rebound.”)
 If you relapse, the FDA does not recommend repeating a treatment course of Paxlovid or taking Paxlovid for a longer period of time.
 Instead, reach out to your doctor to find out how best to treat your symptoms and continue to follow health guidelines.

 Who should not take Paxlovid?